Most of the Americans killed in the Kabul bombing were 9/11 babies who never knew a nation at peace

 Their son, who had played on the football, wrestling, tennis and track teams in high school, had wanted to make the Navy his career.

 Marine Cpl.
-Hunter Lopez had a solid plan too.
-His father is a captain and his mother a deputy in the Riverside County, Calif., sheriff’s department, and Hunter, who was 22, intended to follow his parents into the same office, according to a statement from the Riverside Sheriffs’ Association.
+Hunter Lopez had formed a solid plan, too.
+His father is a captain and his mother a deputy in the sheriff’s department in Riverside County, Calif., and Hunter, who was 22, intended to follow his parents into the same office, according to a statement from the Riverside Sheriffs’ Association.

 “Like his parents who serve our community, being a Marine to Hunter wasn’t a job; it was a calling,” the statement said.